HL7/ebm/input/pagecontent/composition.md

 The **[BaselineMeasureReport Profile][BaselineMeasureReport]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report including the findings for any number of baseline measures in a research study.

-A category element instance expresses that the composition is a "Baseline Measure Report" and additional category element instances may be used.
+The Composition.type value is set to a "Baseline Measure Report".

 The relatesTo element may include instances with type values of "depends-on", label values to identify the contextual use of specific Group Resources (such as "Intervention Group", "Comparator Group", and "Total Group"), and resourceReference values which may be limited to reference **[StudyGroup][StudyGroup]**, **[ExposureGroup][ExposureGroup]**, or **[ComparatorGroup][ComparatorGroup]** Profiles.